Skip to content

 All of our bags are made of waterproof fabric, but not all our bags are waterproof.

-- Our Gila and Ripsey dry bags are seam taped to be waterproof against rain
+• Our Gila and Ripsey dry bags are seam taped to be waterproof against rain, but not submersion

 First off, check whether your bike is in our list of frames on file.
 The easiest way to do that is to go to our Custom Frame Bag Builder and look for your bike in the dropdown menus.
 If your bike is there and it doesn't say "Photo Needed" then you're good to go!